nithinhm/vtu-marks-scraper-analyzer/README.md

 # VTU Marks Scraper and Analyzer

-**Updated 20/07/2023**
+**Updated 28/07/2023**

-The contents of this repository include 3 apps:
+The contents of this repository include 2 apps:

+1. **Scraper and Analyzer App**

+    This main app contains the following two options:

-1. **Scraper App**: An automated tool designed to retrieve student marks data from the VTU (Visvesvaraya Technological University) website and store it in a CSV file.
-This app is intended for data scraping and gathering marks information.
+    - **Marks Scraper**: An automated tool designed to retrieve student marks data from the VTU (Visvesvaraya Technological University) website and store it in a CSV file.
+This option is intended for data scraping and gathering marks information.

-2. **Analyer App**: A tool that generates result analysis based on the data collected by the Scraping App and saves it in an Excel file.
+    - **Marks Analyer**: A tool that generates result analysis based on the data collected by the scraper and saves it in an Excel file.
 It also provides a graphical representation of subject performance in the form of an image file.
-This app is focused on analyzing the collected marks data and presenting insights.
+This option is focused on analyzing the collected marks data and presenting insights.

+2. **Revaluation Marks Scraper App**

+    An automated tool that collects data of revaluation marks similar to the above scraper.

 The repository provides both the source code and pre-compiled executables (GUI) of both apps for ease of use.

-Additionally, there is another tool included in this repository:

-3. **Revaluation Marks Scraper App**: A tool that collects data of revaluation marks.
-This app allows users to gather revaluation marks information, and it comes with both the source code and an executable version for easy utilization.

-### Note
-Previously, this project featured a single app that performed both scraping and analyzing.
-However, I have now split the code into two separate apps to address possible partial data collection during scraping caused by network or time-related issues.
-By doing so, we can now generate the analysis report by joining all the partial data together using the analyzer app.

-But if you are confident that you can collect all the data in one uninterrupted session, you are welcome to use the [old app](https://drive.google.com/file/d/1xoxC6K3Vw9zZ4WcFkez8IaNYAfqk0o2r/view?usp=drive_link).
-The app provides a streamlined experience for users who wish to collect and analyze data in one go.

 ## Features